JoshuaVandaele/SuperISOUpdater/README.md

 ### Logging

-The script generates logs during its execution.
-You can control the log level using the `-l` or `--log-level` argument when running the script.
+SISOU generates logs during its execution.
+You can control the log level using the `-l` or `--log-level` argument.
 The available log levels are: DEBUG, INFO, WARNING, ERROR, and CRITICAL.
 By default, the log level is set to INFO.

 To set a specific log level, use the `-l` option followed by the desired log level: